 3 Small carrots sliced or chopped (2 cups)

 1 28-ounce Can Diced Tomatoes

 Plenty of freshly ground black pepper, salt if needed

 Next, make the rice.
 Add broth to a 6 or 8-quart soup pot.
 Add the rice and the seasoning packet and bring it to boil.
 Turn heat down, cover, and simmer for 30 minutes.

 Drain the water from the beans and add them to the soup pot with broth and rice.
 Add carrots, onion, celery, green and red pepper, and garlic.
 Cover and simmer 30 minutes.
 Add a bag of frozen vegetables, canned tomatoes, lemon juice, pepper and salt to taste, and oregano.
 Simmer for another hour with the lid tilted.
 I kept an eye on the pot and stirred the soup occasionally.
 I also added a bit more vegetable stock as needed because I didn’t want the soup to be too thick.
 I have real difficulty following a recipe exactly.

-To cut sodium, omit salt, prepare with no salt added canned diced tomatoes or diced fresh tomatoes.
-If you find that the soup still needs a flavor boost you could add soy sauce, curry powder, cumin, roasted garlic powder, worcestershire sauce, blackstrap molasses and or aged balsamic vinegar when the cooking time is finished.
+To cut sodium, omit the salt, prepare with no salt added canned diced tomatoes, or diced fresh tomatoes.
+If you find that the soup still needs a flavor boost, you could add soy sauce, curry powder, cumin, roasted garlic powder, Worcestershire sauce, blackstrap molasses, and or aged balsamic vinegar when the cooking time is finished.

 When Mr. Mickey came over bearing flowers and a bottle of wine, I served the soup with a glass of wine and hearty bread.
 There was plenty of soup to share with him and for me to enjoy for lunches later.